-As well as providing a unique football environment for over over 1,000 veteran players, the Bristol Casuals League is keen to use this to help local charities
+As well as providing a unique football environment for over over 1,000 veteran players, the Bristol Corinthians League is keen to use this to help local charities

-The Bristol Casuals League aspires for all teams playing within it to adhere to the "Corinthian Spirit."
+The Bristol Corinthians League aspires for all teams playing within it to adhere to the ‘Corinthian Spirit.’
 Trying to win is perfectly fine, but trying to win by any means necessary is not.
 In our league the spirit in which the game is played is more important than the result.

 b.
-Physical, sexual, racist or homophobic abuse of opponents and officials is completely unacceptable.
+Physical, sexual, racist, sexist or homophobic abuse of opponents and officials is completely unacceptable.

 c.
 Violent conduct towards opponents or officials is also completely unacceptable.